gitlost/gs-only-pdf-preview/README.md

 A google-cheating schoolboy French translation is supplied.

-The plugin runs on WP 4.7.0, and requires GhostScript to be installed on the server.
+The plugin runs on WP 4.7.0 and 4.7.1, and requires GhostScript to be installed on the server.
 The plugin should run on PHP 5.2.17 to 7.1, and on both Unix and Windows systems.

 The project is on [github](https://github.com/gitlost/ghostscript-only-pdf-preview).